 - Keep your pool fence locked to keep uninvited guests out of the pool area; consider an alarm on the fence for maximum safety.

 - Make sure your homeowner’s insurance includes coverage for liability lawsuits as a result of pool injures or death.
 Some policies do not cover pools with slides or diving boards so before installing them, find out what your insurer covers!

 If there’s a swimming pool fence in your future this summer, give us a call now and we’ll send one of our expert consultants out to your home to give you an estimate for the perfect pool fence solution.
 Whether it’s wood, aluminum or vinyl, we’ll work with you to develop the ideal fence solution that maintains local regulations and works within your budget!

 You can either click on our chat feature to the left, give us a call or visit our Contact page to get started.
 You can even come by our showroom and look at samples of swimming pool safety fence options!

-Just remember that if you want a fence installed by July 4th, you need to act as fast as possible to meet that date!
+Just remember that if you want swimming pool fencing installed by July 4th, you need to act as fast as possible to meet that date!